 e.g., Isn’t “Return of the King’ the volume of LOTR that Rowling claims she never finished?
 Maybe if you cannot finish a book it isn’t the best source of elements to lift and insert into your own stories.

-I’m not sure I buy that Albus deliberately let his legacies to the trio pass through Ministry hands, but I suppose we’ll just have to accept it.
+I’m not sure I buy that Albus deliberately let his legacies to the trio pass through Ministry hands, but I suppose we’ll just have to accept that too.
 But, really, with both the Hogwarts Staff and the Order at his command, and knowing he was going to be dead by the end of the year, you would think he could have found some rather more trusted messenger.

 And of course we all had to wait until all three of the trio were legally adults to learn that wizards have their own children’s tales.
 She just couldn’t introduce that novel concept in Book 1.
 Oh nooooo...